 A facility that carries out manufacturing, handling, and/or storage of the product, in part, under the control of a Manufacturing Location

-Note: A Production Site will provide product to a Manufacturing Location for final release.
-A Production Site is not a Supplier.
+Note 1 to entry: A Production Site will provide product to a Manufacturing Location for final release.

+Note 2 to entry: A Production Site is considered as an External Provider under ISO 9001:2015.

 IECEx Bulletin